jmacarthur/reprotest/README.rst

 virtual\_server with arguments "unstable-amd64-sbuild".

 Of course, all of this is a burden to remember, if you must run the same thing many times.
-So that is why adding new presets for new files would be good.
+So that is why adding new presets for new package types would be good.

 Here is a more complex example.
 It tells reprotest to store the build products into ``./artifacts`` to analyse later; and also tweaks the "Debian dsc" preset